 Other possible reasons cats enjoy grass include:

-- Grass contains micro-nutrients which aren’t a part of their normal carnivorous diet.
-Folic acid is an essential water-soluble vitamin which is responsible for a number of functions including metabolising fat, production of oxygen and growth and development.
+- Grass contains micro-nutrients which aren’t a part of their regular carnivorous diet.
+Folic acid is an essential water-soluble vitamin which is responsible for several functions including metabolising fat, production of oxygen and growth and development.

 - It acts as a laxative and can help with the passage of indigestible objects such as hair further along the digestive tract.